 Deciding on what’s needed in your course should be guided by your course objectives and what you can reasonably expect of your students and yourself.
-In designing the workflows below we have prioritized the principles above.
-The following are supports to help you with the different tasks necessary to move your course online.
+The following are supports to help you with the different tasks necessary to move your entire course or a portion of your course online.

 It is imperative that we do not exclude any of our students from learning online.
-If you choose to make your videos using other software, we recommend uploading it to Yuja which will create captioning for you which can be edited.
-We will add other options for creating captions in the coming days.
+If you choose to make videos using other software, we recommend uploading them to Yuja, which will automatically create captions and a transcript for your videos.

 While many students have home internet and a reliable computer, some do not.
 We encourage you to poll your students to help you decide how to organize your teaching.
 Creating asynchronous learning opportunities, including a wide range of engagement activities, will minimize their data usage and allow the most flexibility for them while maintaining your teaching presence.